nguyentrantrung986/bash/readme.txt

 Welcome to my third Git Repo!
-Learning Git is so much fun!
+Using Git is so much fun!